 The 12 steps are taught within these meetings and frequently revisited by fellow members and sponsors in order to reinforce the commitment that the participants have made to their recovery goals.

 What are the 12 Steps?

 When you are in the midst of a chemical or behavioural addiction, the idea of long-term recovery can seem intimidating or even impossible.
-It can be helpful to separate a large goal into smaller, bite-size steps that can be completed individually and slowly build towards the end target, and this method can also be applied to addiction recovery with the 12 Step programme.
+It can be helpful to separate a large goal into smaller, bite-sized steps that can be completed individually and slowly build towards the end target, and this method can also be applied to addiction recovery with the 12-step programme.